 The massive midsole of the Stinson 3 ATR provides not only cushioning to the runner’s foot, but extra durability to the design of the shoe.
 The EVA outsole is comprised of soft rubber, but has a capacity to be abrasion resistant.
 An abundance of lugs on the sole are designed for traction, but also help the outsole hold up to harsh conditions.
 The no-sew construction also gives added durability to the shoe’s upper.
 A toe bumper across the front of the shoe protects the forefoot from snags and trail hazards.

-The 28 mm thick EVA foam midsole of the Stinson 3 ATR cushions the foot with every step while also absorbing a significant amount of impact from contact with the ground.
+The EVA foam midsole of the Stinson 3 ATR does a great job absorbing a significant amount of impact.
 The high stack height also helps minimize blows to the sides of the foot.
 Although it is trail shoe

 , there is no rock plate.
 The full-width toe bumper helps protect the runner’s toes to some extent, but is not designed for rocky trails.
-The plastic overlays on the upper do a fairly good job of protecting the thin mesh upper from damage.
+The plastic overlays also provide some protection.

-The midsole of this shoe takes advantage of what Hoka One One calls their “active foot frame” technology.
-This design allows the foot to sink into the midsole rather than ride on top of it.
+The midsole of the shoe features Hoka One One's Active Foot Frame Technology which allows the foot to sink into the midsole rather than ride on top of it.
 The result is an increase in responsiveness and energy.
-This technology also makes the shoe very adaptable to a wide range of running styles and foot shapes.
+This technology works with a variety of different runners, with different running styles and foot shapes.

 Runners needing arch support

 or mild stability will probably find the Stinson 3 ATR to their liking.
 Although listed as a neutral shoe, the midsole and outsole material offers some moderate pronation control.
 The upper is very flexible, but provides a secure, sock-like fit around the foot.
-The late-stage meta-rocker technology is engineered to provide a more stable forefoot base which adds to the overall support.
+The late-stage meta-rocker technology was designed to provide a more stable base, especially in the forefoot area, which adds to the overall support.
 Lugs on the bottom of the shoe ensure a safe ride.
 A form-fitting heel construction offers a secure, plush fit around the heel that prevents slipping.